 The safety of our students is always top priority.
 Please abide by the following rules when utilizing the car rider line.
-A car rider map and name plate will be given out by the classroom teacher.
+A car rider map and name plate will be givenout by the classroom teacher.

-- Follow the directions of the CEEC staff directing traffic in the parking lot. - Any parent or guardian NOT able to follow the direction of our staff, will be asked to refrain from dropping off or picking up. - Adults must remain with their vehicle at all times. - Children must remain secured in car seats at all times. - Assist your child in exiting the car and hand your child to a CEEC staff member. - Stay in the car rider line.
-Do not pass cars as children may walk between the cars. - Please be patient!
+- Follow the directions of the CEEC staff directing traffic in the parking lot. - Any parent or guardian NOT able to follow the direction of our staff, will be asked to refrain from dropping off or picking up. - Adults must remain with their vehicle at all times. - Children must remain secured in car seats at all times. - Assist your child in exiting the car and hand your child to a CEEC staff member.
+CEEC staff members will not open car doors or buckle/unbuckle students from their car seats. - Stay in the car rider line.
+Do not pull out.
+Do not pass cars as children may walk between the cars.

+• Please be patient!
 CEEC staff will make every effort to get children in and out of cars quickly while ensuring the safety of all involved.